 Both configurations also have notable drawbacks.
-RR cars are more practical with air cooling than water cooling, while their inherent tail heaviness reduces their straight-line stability and encourages some unwelcome cornering behavior.
-FF cars, by contrast, tend to be quite stable, but their front weight bias produces heavier steering and making the front wheels responsible for both power and steering also causes its own handling quirks.
-Front-wheel drive also tends to be expensive, in part because of the multiple universal joints needed to allow the driveshafts to accommodate the full range of wheel motion.
+RR cars are more practical with air cooling than with water cooling, and their inherent tail-heaviness reduces their straight-line stability and encourages some unwelcome cornering behavior.
+FF cars, by contrast, tend to be quite stable, but their front weight bias produces heavier steering; making the front wheels responsible for both power and steering also causes its own handling quirks.
+Front-wheel drive also tends to be expensive, in part because of the multiple universal joints or constant velocity joints needed to allow the driveshafts to accommodate the full range of wheel motion.

-Except for the unique V8-powered Tatras, the RR layout tended to be associated with small economy cars, but before World War 2, front-wheel drive had a much racier image.
-The lack of a prop shaft allowed FWD cars (particularly single-seat race cars) to be lower with a smaller frontal area and a lower center of gravity, all beneficial on the track.
+Except for the unique V-8-powered Tatra, the RR layout tended to be associated with small economy cars, but before World War II, front-wheel drive had a much racier image.
+The lack of a propeller shaft allowed FWD cars (particularly single-seat race cars) to be lower with a smaller frontal area and a lower center of gravity, both very beneficial on the track.
 Engineer Harry Miller offered a number of quite successful front-drive race cars in the late twenties, which led to a brief vogue for FWD prestige cars like the Cord L-29, the short-lived Gardner and Ruxton, and a stillborn V-12 Packard.
 While the subsequent Citroën Traction Avant and Cord 810/812 were not quite luxury cars, they were definitely upscale in both price and appointments.
-Unfortunately, most of those cars suffered significant teething problems and the Depression was not an opportune time for launching new models with expensive new technology.
-Only Citroën’s Traction survived the decade.
+Unfortunately, most of those cars suffered significant teething problems, and the Depression was not an opportune time for launching new models with expensive new technology.
+Only Citroën’s Traction Avant survived the decade.

-Conceived by GM Styling and the corporate Engineering Staff, the LaSalle IIs were intended to showcase various advanced features, including front-wheel drive, unitized construction, fully independent suspension, and a transverse, fuel-injected DOHC V6.
-The FWD powertrain, developed as a collaboration between the corporate Transmission and Power Development groups, was called the “Unitized Power Package,” or UPP, combining engine and transaxle into one compact unit.
-We’ve been unable to find detailed specifications for the LaSalle II’s UPP, but in any case, it appears they were largely notional — a working prototype wasn’t ready by the time the Motorama opened in January 1955, so the show cars had simulated rear-wheel-drive powertrains instead.
-The Engineering Staff didn’t have a functional UPP prototype until sometime after the Motorama closed.
+Conceived by GM Styling and the corporate Engineering Staff, the LaSalle II cars were intended to showcase various advanced features, including front-wheel drive, unitized construction, fully independent suspension, and a transversely mounted fuel-injected DOHC V-6.
+The FWD powertrain, developed by the corporate Power Development and Transmission Development Groups, was called the “Unitized Power Package,” or UPP, combining engine and transaxle into one compact unit.
+We’ve been unable to find detailed specifications for the LaSalle II’s UPP, but in any case, it appears they were largely notional — the show cars didn’t run, and their mock-up powertrains were rear-wheel-drive.
+The Engineering Staff didn’t actually complete a functional UPP prototype until sometime after the Motorama closed.

 The GMC L’Universelle was slightly more realistic, mating Pontiac’s new 287 cu. in.
-(4,706 cc) V8 to a transaxle based on the four-speed Dual Range Hydra-Matic.
-Like the the Citroën Traction Avant and DS-19 (which bowed around the same time), L’Universelle had a longitudinal engine, rotated 180 degrees and mounted behind the transaxle; the final drive unit reversed the transmission’s rotation, so the truck would not move backward with the transmission in Drive.
-To allow space for the driveshafts to pass between the front A-arms, the front springs were longitudinal torsion bars.
-The rear was a dead axle with a dropped center section, allowing a deep, flat load floor.
-It was a very practical idea, offering maximum utility space in a relatively compact package, but the awkward cooling system layout — with the radiator mounted behind the cabin, exhausting through a roof-mounted grille — suggested that it wasn’t quite ready for prime time.
-Nonetheless, GMC did seriously consider putting it into limited production (now with a transversely mounted engine and a bus-derived angle drive system), but cost considerations led to its cancellation in 1956.
+(4,706 cc) V-8 to a three-speed transaxle based on the four-speed Dual Range Hydra-Matic.
+Like the the Citroën Traction Avant and DS-19 (which bowed around the same time), L’Universelle had a longitudinal engine, rotated 180 degrees and mounted behind the transaxle; the differential gears reversed the transmission’s rotation so the van wouldn’t move backward in Drive.
+Front suspension was by double wishbones and longitudinal torsion bars (adopted to allow the halfshafts to pass between the wishbones) while the rear used a dead axle with a dropped center section that allowed the van’s interior to have a deep, flat load floor.

 THE FRONT-DRIVE F-85

-If that was the plan, it changed considerably soon long after the 1961 models went on sale.
-The ’61 model year was not a strong one in general and early sales of the Olds F-85 were sluggish.
-The F-85 was pricey for an economy car, in part because its aluminum engine made it expensive to produce; a FWD version would be even costlier.
-More profitable dress-up models, like the sporty Cutlass, launched in May 1961, seemed a safer bet for the compact market, particularly since the Ford Falcon‘s triumph over the Corvair suggested that economy car buyers had little appetite for technical novelty.
+If that was the plan, it changed considerably by mid-1961.
+The 1961 model year had not been a strong one in general, and early sales of the Oldsmobile F-85 were disappointing, leaving Oldsmobile wondering if the entire senior compact project had been a mistake.
+The F-85 was pricey for an economy car, in part because its aluminum engine was expensive to produce; a FWD version would be even costlier.
+More profitable dress-up models like the sporty Cutlass, launched in May 1961, seemed a safer bet for the compact market, particularly since the sales triumph of the Ford Falcon over the Corvair suggested that economy car buyers had little appetite for technical novelty.

-Oldsmobile was not ready to abandon the idea of front-wheel drive, but by July 1961, Watt, Beltz, and Metzel had turned their attention to full-size cars.
-Oldsmobile’s third FWD prototypes would be a converted Dynamic Eighty-Eight.
+Oldsmobile was not ready to abandon the idea of front-wheel drive, but by the summer of 1961, Beltz and Watt had shifted their focused to full-size cars; Oldsmobile’s third FWD prototype was a converted Dynamic Eighty-Eight.

-Harold Metzel and Oldsmobile general manager Jack Wolfram pitched the idea of a big FWD car to corporate management, but they met considerable resistance.
-Aside from the cost issue, some senior executives doubted it would work.
-A FWD compact was one thing, but a full-size car with a torquey modern V8 was something else.
-Selling a big FWD Olds to the corporation would be an uphill battle.
+Oldsmobile chief engineer Harold Metzel and division general manager Jack Wolfram pitched the idea of a full-size FWD model to corporate management, but met with considerable resistance and no small amount of skepticism.
+A FWD compact was one thing, but a full-size car with a torquey modern V-8 was something else, and some senior corporate executives doubted it would work.
+It was clear that selling a big FWD Oldsmobile to the corporation would be an uphill battle.